EU Whistleblowing Directive – Cyprus

 Confidentiality of personal data must be ensured, and any personal data related to a report has to be deleted after 3 months, or 1 year after completion of any legal or disciplinary proceedings.

 Whistleblowers are generally protected against any form of retaliation.
 Witnesses involved in the procedures of the reporting can also benefit from a protection under the applicable Witness Protection legislation.

 Employers have an obligation to protect employees from acts of their superiors or any other employee which constitutes retaliation for reporting.

 In case of retaliation, penalties can go up to 3 years in prison and a €30 000 fine.
 The Law also imposes criminal liability on legal entities for offences committed by any person acting on behalf of such entity.

-Make sure you’re compliant with the new requirements with our Local Compliance Check-list.
+Make sure you’re compliant with the new requirements.

 Evaluate your reporting system in place and highlight areas of improvement with our self-assessment template.